Get exclusive member benefits & effect social change. Join Today

 Determining the underlying cause of your pancreatitis is part of the treatment process.
 If your doctor diagnoses gallstones or other blockages of the bile ducts, you may need surgery to correct these problems.

-Patients who have acute pancreatitis may also be at risk for developing breathing difficulties.
+People who have acute pancreatitis may also be at risk for developing breathing difficulties.

 You can control pancreatitis with a healthy lifestyle and medical treatment when necessary.
 Organizations such as the National Pancreas Foundation can provide resources and support to help you live a full and healthy life with pancreatitis.